ascl1u/animanga-genie/architecture.md

-# AnimeManga Genie - Architecture Documentation
+# AniManga Genie - Architecture Documentation

 ## Overview

-AnimeManga Genie is a Next.js-based application that provides users with anime and manga recommendations based on their preferences.
+AniManga Genie is a Next.js-based application that provides users with anime and manga recommendations based on their preferences.
 The application uses Supabase for authentication, database storage, and real-time features.

 ## Tech Stack